 THE BIG PICTURE

-The Transport and Traffic Engineering Laboratory (LICIT) is a Joint Research Unit which is placed under the supervision of University Gustave Eiffel and ENTPE (Post-graduate School of Transport and Civil Engineering).
+The Transport and Traffic Engineering Laboratory (LICIT-ECO7) is a Joint Research Unit which is placed under the supervision of University Gustave Eiffel and ENTPE (Post-graduate School of Transport and Civil Engineering).

-The laboratory is located on both the ENTPE Campus and the University Gustave Eiffel centre in Lyon.
+The laboratory is located on both the ENTPE Campus and the University Gustave Eiffel Bron Campus in Lyon.

-The LICIT’s main research theme is the Dynamic Modelling, Monitoring and Control of Transportation Networks.
+LICIT-ECO7’s main research theme is the Dynamic Modelling, Monitoring and Control of Mobility Networks as well as New Vehicles and New Components Usage, Ageing and Control.

 OUR RESEARCH THEMES